Powerlearnproject/se-day1-assignment-julisunkan/README.md

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

-1. Software Developer: Responsible for writing code and implementing software
+1. Software Developer: Responsible for writing code and implementing software.
 2. Quality Assurance Engineer: Ensures software quality by designing and executing test plans.
 3. Project Manager: Oversees the planning, execution, and delivery of software projects.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

 1. Integrated Development Environments (IDEs) provides comprehensive tools for writing, debugging, and testing code.
-Examples are: Visual Studio, Eclipse, NetBeans, RStudio, Xcode and IntelliJ IDEA
+Examples are: Visual Studio, Eclipse, NetBeans, RStudio, Xcode and IntelliJ IDEA.
 2. Version Control Systems (VCS) are the software tools for tracking changes to source code and coordinating work among team members.
-Examples are: Git, Subversion, Mercurial
+Examples are: Git, Subversion, Mercurial.

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.

 1. Changing Requirements: Requirements may change during the development cycle, leading to scope creep and project delay.
 2. Tight Deadlines: Pressure to deliver software products on schedule can result in rushed development and compromised quality.
 3. Technical Debt: Accrued from shortcuts or suboptimal solutions, technical debt can impede future development efforts and increase maintenance cost.

 The strategies to overcome these challenges include:
 a.
 Effective communication.
 b.
 Agile methodologies.